Nikkydee/restful-booker/README.md

 To get a local copy of the program running, follow these simple steps

 ### Prerequisites
-- Postman should be fine too
+- Postman should be intalled
 - To run using CLI, Install nodejs.
 Once installation of node and npm has been confirmed
-- run 'npm install -g newman
+- run 'npm install -g newman'
-- verify installation with newman -v
+- verify installation with command 'newman -v'